Updated April 2026

 - Autonomic dysfunction

 At The Ehlers-Danlos Society, we continue to raise awareness among medical professionals and our community about the relationship between autism and joint hypermobility.
-We do this through our events, EDS ECHO programmes, and by supporting researchers through surveys and funding open-access publications.
+We do this through our events, EDS ECHO programs, and by supporting researchers through surveys and funding open-access publications.

 Resources